OmarAhmed0001/final-test/README.md

 - 2-"lint" :to use linter
 - 4-"start" : to start the app using nodemon

+## Diagrams
+- Diagrams included in the ./Diagrams

 ## Built With

 - [Angular](https://angular.io/) - Single Page Application Framework